dnpena/ShotgunMailer/Readme.md

 With ShotgunMailer you have more control over your organization's emails and you can avoid double answers and inconsistency.
 (And it doesn't have to cost you 5USD per account.
 It's your server, your privacy, your money.)

-Power your organization emails using ShotgunMailer!
+On the other side, if you just want to have a mailbox of your own, this is a very private (and nice) way of doing so.
 <!-- SAMPLE IMAGE -->

 ##Getting started

-The first step is actually buy a domain like on [Godaddy](http://www.godaddy.com/).
-From now on it's going to be `yourdomain.com`
+The first step is to actually buy a domain on a site like [Godaddy](http://www.godaddy.com/).
+From now on we're going to call it `yourdomain.com`.

-Clone this repo, push it to [Heroku](http://heroku.com)(from now on http://example.herokuapp.com) and install the [MailGun](https://addons.heroku.com/mailgun) add-on.
+Clone *this* repo from GitHub, push it to [Heroku](http://heroku.com)(from now on http://example.herokuapp.com) and install the [MailGun](https://addons.heroku.com/mailgun) add-on.
 Other add-ons like [pg-backups](https://addons.heroku.com/pgbackups) and [NewRelic](https://addons.heroku.com/newrelic) are highly recommended.

 To handle the DNS, I recommend using [Cloudflare](http://cloudflare.com) and following this heroku [documentation](http://www.higherorderheroku.com/articles/cloudflare-dns-heroku/).
+Don't forget to add the domain in the *settings* section of your heroku app, otherwise you'll get an "This app doesn't exist" error.

 Now, by clicking on the MailGun add on you will be on logged on to your account.
 Here you should follow the oficial [documentation](http://documentation.mailgun.com/quickstart.html#verifying-your-domain) and **verify your domain**.
 This could take a while on their end.
 Make sure you setup the "Spam Filter Settings" to deliver the emails but with flags.

-You should rename the *config/public_application.yml* to *config/application.yml*(and optionally add a S3 account for Avatars).
+You should rename the *config/public_application.yml* to *config/application.yml*(and optionally add a S3 account for Avatars and other stuff).
 Once you have your user/pass, copy them in the *config/application.yml* file.
-Remember to upload the ENV variables with `rake figaro:heroku` and restart your server to test locally.
+Remember to set the ENV variables with `rake figaro:heroku` and restart your server to test locally.

 Now for the last part, you need to setup your MailGun Routes in the routes tab accessed through Heroku.
 You should make all routes send the emails as post to *http://example.herokuapp.com/emails* so that they appear on your inbox.